The Secret of Super Scrambled Eggs

 Ingredients

-1 tbsp oil of choice (coconut or avocado oil is good for high heat)
+• 1 tablespoon oil of choice coconut or avocado oil is good for high heat

 Instructions

-When the eggs are cooked thoroughly, top with fresh parsley or spring onions.
-If no potassium restriction can serve with a side of bright fresh tomatoes topped with cracker black pepper.
+• When the eggs are cooked thoroughly, top with fresh parsley or spring onions.
+If no potassium restriction feel free to serve with a side of bright fresh tomatoes topped with cracker black pepper.
 A touch of feta or a strong sharp cheese would also be delicious with these

 Notes